evilmog/ntlmv1-multi/README.md

 ```

 ### crack.sh
-A new update, crack.sh token generation will be appended to all ssp requests
+A new update, crack.sh token generation will be appended to all requests

 ```
 To Crack with crack.sh use the following token